tmehnert/complate-cpp/USER_GUIDE.md

 ## Value model

 The Value model is the way you can pass data from C++ to JSX and vice versa.
 Every type will be accessible in JSX like a normal JavaScript type.
-It can hold primitives for which Value are implicit constructable and more complex data structures like arrays, objects, functions or proxies for your own C++ classes.
+It can hold primitives like undefined, null, bool, number and string and more complex data structures like arrays, objects, functions or proxies for your own C++ classes.

 In most cases you use this, to get the data into your view or use the comparison operator in your unittests, which